nodejs/ecmascript-modules/doc/api/cli.md

 The `node` mode will enable support for optional file extensions and the ability to import a directory that has an index file.

+Please see [customizing esm specifier resolution][] for example usage.

 ### `--experimental-json-modules`
 <!-- YAML
 added: REPLACEME